Since January 2020 – Partner, Avisa Partners

 My Interests outside work

-- Playing the piano (I started two years ago!)
+- Playing the piano (I started four years ago)

 My Favourite Brussels anecdote

-Very few people know that the Residence Palace hosts an Art Deco swimming pool.
-I could not take my eyes off it when a journalist showed it to me more than a decade ago.
-It’s beautiful, but needs renovating.
-Let’s launch a campaign so it may be reopened one day!
+Very few people know that Residence Palace hosts an Art Deco swimming pool.
+A journalist showed it to me fifteen years ago.
+Does it still exit?
+If it does, we should put ARAU (Atelier de Recherche et d’Action Urbaines) on the case so it may be properly renovated and reopened one day!